 The American Cancer Society estimates that one in six men will be diagnosed with the disease.
-It may reassure you to know that only one in 38 men will die from it.
+It is reassuring to know that only one in 36 will die from it.

 It may all start with DNA